webtactics/changs.com.au/pages/gluten-free.md

       <div class="accordion-animation">
         <div class="accordion-transform-wrapper">
           <div class="accordion-content">
-           <p>No. Although some people use gluten-free and wheat-free interchangeably they are not the same thing.
-Gluten is a protein found in wheat, barley and rye, so all wheat contains gluten, but not all gluten is from wheat.</p>
+           <p>No. Although some people use gluten-free and wheat-free interchangeably they are not the same thing.</p>
+          <p> Gluten is a protein found in wheat, barley and rye, so all wheat contains gluten, but not all gluten is from wheat.</p>
 </div>
         </div>
       </div>